 Global Music Recording Industry Revenues: 2001-2019 ($ Billion)

-- The Publishing Industry – responsible for licensing of music in various 3rd parties like movies, games etc.
+- The Publishing Industry – responsible for licensing of music in various 3rd parties like movies, games, etc.

 The publishing industry is the most consistent of the 3 and has always been the first one to adapt to new technologies like streaming and online video.
-Its steady growth is almost independent from the other 2.
+Its steady growth is almost independent of the other 2.

-- Live Music Industry – responsible for all live music events, touring etc.
+- Live Music Industry – responsible for all live music events, touring, etc.

 Technology has advanced faster than the recording industry adapted

 To understand the future of recording studios. we have to understand the disruptive nature of technology in music.
-To mention a quote from one my favorite articles on the topic
+To mention a quote from one of my favorite articles on the topic